Tree trimming / tree pruning is delicate work that should be performed by a professional.

 - To maintain the health of the tree.

-- To improve a view.
+- Improving a view.
 For example, you have a home on a lake and you want to improve the view of the lake when you’re sitting out on your deck.

 - To remove a hazardous limb overhanging a building, street, sidewalk, driveway, etc.